English at St Amand's

 Reading

-World Book Day 2023 - children and staff dressed up as well-known book characters, Stories were shared by adults across the school and children worked hard in their classes to create a poem, piece of music, or retelling linked to a story, which they then shared during a whole school assembly.
+World Book Day 2024 - children and staff dressed up as anything from a non-ficiton book.
+Stories were shared by adults across the school and children worked hard in their classes and engaged with several book related activities.
+Everyone enjoyed a whole school assembly to share what they had been doing.

 We were gifted a beautiful story-telling chair which sits in our Peace Garden.
 Adults (and children) love to use it for story sessions outdoors.